skjolber/external-nfc-api/README.md

 Mifare Ultralight and Mifare Classic (including NTAG203, NTAG213) tags are supported.
 Desfire EV1 tags are supported but without NDEF support.
 [Host Card Emulation](http://developer.android.com/guide/topics/connectivity/nfc/hce.html) targets are also supported - in other words, interaction with Android devices.

 Please note:
- - ACR 122U the Mifare Classic does not work.
+ - ACR 122U the Mifare Classic does not work well.

 Troubleshooting
 ===============